 What is an IP reputation score?

-An IP reputation score is basically a risk rating that security systems, email providers, and web services use to figure out if an IP address is trustworthy or likely to cause problems.
+An IP reputation score is a risk rating that security systems, email providers, and web services use to determine whether an IP address is trustworthy or likely to be a source of abuse.

 Factors that influence IP reputation